 Once you’ve activated the plugin, it starts working right away.
 To preview the default functionality, go to the frontend of your website and scroll down to the comments section on a blog post.

 You should see the standard “Leave a Reply” text and the comment box.
-But now, a Browse button also shows up, along with a list of the allowed file types.
+But now, an Attachment field also shows up, along with a file upload control and a note about the maximum upload size and allowed file type categories.

-Click on the Browse button and select a JPG or PNG image from your computer.
+Click on the upload control and select a JPG or PNG image from your computer.
 Type some text into the comment box, then click on the Post Comment button.

 You should now see a thumbnail version of the image right below the comment!